Deepak9011/Recipe-Newer/README.md

 <img src="public/recipe-newer-icon.svg" width="250">

-Embark on a culinary journey with Recipe Radar, your ultimate companion for exploring a world of flavors.
+Embark on a culinary journey with Recipe Newer, your ultimate companion for exploring a world of flavors.
 Discover delightful dishes from around the globe with just a search.
-From savory classics to sweet sensations, Recipe Radar guides you through a treasure trove of recipes, helping you create masterpieces in your kitchen.
+From savory classics to sweet sensations, Recipe Newer guides you through a treasure trove of recipes, helping you create masterpieces in your kitchen.

 [Click here to visit the website!](https://deepak-recipe-newer.netlify.app/)

 ## Technologies

-Recipe Radar is crafted using modern web technologies to ensure a smooth, engaging, and efficient single-page user experience.
+Recipe Newer is crafted using modern web technologies to ensure a smooth, engaging, and efficient single-page user experience.
 Here's a glimpse into the technologies that power the app:

 ### React

-The frontend of Recipe Radar is built with React, a powerful JavaScript library for building user interfaces.
+The frontend of Recipe Newer is built with React, a powerful JavaScript library for building user interfaces.
 React's component-based architecture enhances code reusability and helps manage the app's complex UI components.

 ### Vite

-Vite is the build tool of choice for Recipe Radar.
+Vite is the build tool of choice for Recipe Newer.
 Its rapid build speed and modern development server create a lightning-fast development environment, contributing to a more efficient development process.

 ### TheMealDB API

-Recipe Radar integrates seamlessly with TheMealDB API to fetch an extensive variety of recipes.
+Recipe Newer integrates seamlessly with TheMealDB API to fetch an extensive variety of recipes.
 As a publicly accessible API, it provides a wealth of culinary information, allowing users to discover and explore diverse dishes effortlessly.

 ### HTML5 & CSS3